Characteristics of flexible, scalable IT infrastructure: a primer on the basic concepts and key evaluation criteria

 What does all this mean in practice, and what does shared context have to do with it?

-1. Before moving from complex theory to practice, let us introduce the category of context.
-In software development, there are two contexts - the application context and the enterprise context.
+1. Before moving from theory to practice, let's introduce the category of context.
+In software development, there are two contexts: the application context and the enterprise context.
 Service-oriented architecture, microservice architecture, and monolithic architecture are built around context.
 For example, orders in the contexts of a CRM system and an online store (e-shop) are different things.

 2. Order attributes in a CRM system and an online store are different: